 Treatment Philosophy and Benefits

 At our treatment center, we believe that treatment should be strengths-based and should be centered solely on clients and their families.
-We train, facility wide, on the Nurtured Heart Approach in order to provide all of our clients and their families with inner wealth and opportunities to grow.
+We work to provide all of our clients and their families with inner wealth and opportunities to grow.
 It is our mission to provide high quality, comprehensive behavior and mental health services to children, adolescents, and their families.
 Treatment is provided through a continuum of care, ranging from sub-acute residential treatment to community-based programs.
 All of our services are individualized, culturally sensitive, and centered on clients and their parents/guardians.
 The clinical emphasis is placed on assessment, treatment planning, discharge, and aftercare planning.
 The goal is to prepare clients for a successful future at home, at school, and within the community.

 Types of Treatment Offered at Our Center in New Mexico

 Here at Desert Hills, we have 10 distinct units, each of which features treatment that is designed specifically to address the needs of various populations.
 Each unit follows a chief modality throughout their treatment, which coincides with the needs of the patients on that particular unit.
 Our treatment center strives to use evidence-based treatment modalities on every unit to ensure that patients and their families have the highest likelihood of obtaining long-term, successful outcomes.
 Described in more detail below are some of the services that our treatment center provides for our patients:

 Medication management: Medication management is provided for all patients throughout each one of our treatment options.
 This is done to ensure that each patient is getting all of his or her medication needs taken care of, while being properly monitored to ensure the therapeutic effectiveness of all medications.

 Individual therapy: On each unit, patients have at least one individual session per week.
 These sessions are meant to be a time where patients can meet with a therapist in a safe setting to process their innermost thoughts and feelings and work towards developing coping skills that will serve them for a lifetime.